 On May 14, 2010, Faiveley Transport USA, Inc., Faiveley Transport Nordic AB, Faiveley Transport Amiens S.A.S, and Ellcon National, Inc. filed a complaint against Wabtec Corporation in the U.S. District Court for the Southern District of New York.
 That complaint was amended on June 8, 2010.
 The claims in the amended complaint include misappropriation of trade secrets, unfair competition, tortious interference with prospective business relations, tortious interference with prospective economic advantage, and unjust enrichment.
 On June 25, 2010, the Company filed a motion to dismiss the Faiveley entities' amended complaint in its entirety.
 That motion to dismiss was denied.
 In November 2010, the plaintiffs asserted a claim for \$17.2 million in compensatory and other unspecified damages.
 On December 10, 2010 the Company filed a motion for summary judgment and the plaintiffs filed a motion for partial summary judgment.
 Briefing on those motions was completed on December 29, 2010 and oral argument was heard on January 7, 2011.
-On April 13, 2011, a judge issued an order, without an opinion, that granted the Plaintiffs' motion for partial summary judgment on three of their four claims and denied Wabtec's motion for summary judgment.
-The judge indicated that he would issue an opinion in due course explaining the reasons for the order.
-The Company will continue to vigorously contest liability on all claims both in the trial court and on appeal, and does not believe that the outcome of this litigation would result in any material legal liability.
-The trial is currently scheduled to begin in June, 2011.
+On April 13, 2011, a judge issued an order, without an opinion, that granted the plaintiffs' motion for partial summary judgment on three of their four claims and denied Wabtec's motion for summary judgment.
+A jury trial on damages took place from June 20, 2011 to June 28, 2011, and the jury awarded the plaintiffs \$18.1 million.
+On July 29, 2011, after considering post-trial motions on prejudgment interest and on potential adjustments to the jury's award, the Court entered a final verdict in the amount of \$18.1 million.

 The Company is subject to a number of other commitments and contingencies as described in its Annual Report on Form 10-K for the year ended December 31, 2010, filed on February 25, 2011.
-During the first three months of 2011, there were no material changes to the information described in Note 18 therein.
+During the first six months of 2011, there were no material changes other than what is discussed above to the information described in Note 18 therein.